The court does not provide translators. You may bring a translator with you. For professional translation services please click here.

 In 2005, the United States Congress passed bankruptcy legislation which includes new income and expense considerations when filing for bankruptcy, and may require debtors with income above a certain amount to file under Chapter 13 instead of under Chapter 7, depending on their income and expenses.
 This however is a very individual determination based on each person’s income, household expenses and debts.
 To properly understand which chapter would be right for you, it is strongly recommended that you contact a qualified bankruptcy attorney.
-The Clerk's office is not allowed to give legal advice and can't tell you how these new requirements will affect you.
+The Clerk's office does not give legal advice and cannot tell you how these new requirements will affect you.

 How many copies of court documents do I need to file with the Clerk’s office?

-The original documents only (petition, schedules and statements, any attachments).
-Creditor Mailing List on disk.
+For Chapter 7 cases: The original documents only (petition, schedules and statements, any attachments) and the Creditor Mailing List.

-The original documents only (petition, schedules and statements, plan with certificate of service & any attachments).
-Creditor Mailing List on disk.
+For Chapter 13 cases: The original documents only (petition, schedules and statements, plan with certificate of service & any attachments) and the Creditor Mailing List.

-The original documents AND Four ( 4) complete copies of all documents (petition, all schedules and statements & attachments).
-Creditor Mailing List on disk.
+For Chapter 11 cases: The original documents AND Four ( 4) complete copies of all documents (petition, all schedules and statements & attachments) and the Creditor Mailing List.

 NOTE: Ch 11 Corporate and Partnership debtors must be represented by an attorney.
 An Application to Employ Counsel should be filed with the petition.
 While individuals filing Chapter 11 are not required to have an attorney, it is highly recommended that they do to assist with their bankruptcy.
 Chapter 7 Corporate and Partnership filers must also be represented by an attorney.

-The Creditor Mailing List (list of creditors and their addresses) must either be filed on a 3.5" floppy diskette or a CD.
-Please refer to the Creditor List on Disk instructions available on our website.
-If you do not have access to a computer, you may complete the disk requirement in the Clerk’s office public area using court computers.
+Creditor Mailing List Required for all Chapters: The Creditor Mailing List (list of creditors and their addresses) must either be filed on a usb key or a CD.
+Please refer to the Creditor List Form A instructions available on our website.
+If you do not have access to a computer, you may complete the requirement in the Clerk’s Office public area using court computers.